jasongrimes/jekyll-chapterbook/_chapters/050-wide-tables.md

 wrap them in a `<div>` directly in the markdown file, with `class="table-wrapper"` and the attribute `markdown="block"`.

-See an example of [mobile-friendly wide tables](https://jasongrimes.github.io/jekyll-chapterbook/wide-tables.html) in the demo.

 ```html
 <div class="table-wrapper" markdown="block">